-Stormwater Pollution Prevention Management Programs and (SWMP) includes pollution The Stormwater Management Program prevention measures, treatment or removal techniques, stormwater monitoring, use of legal authority, and other appropriate means to control the quality of stormwater discharged from the Controls and activities in the SWMP shall identify areas of permitee jurisdiction.
+Pollution Prevention Management Stormwater and Programs The Stormwater Management Program (SWMP) includes pollution prevention measures, treatment or removal techniques, stormwater monitoring, use of legal authority, and other appropriate means to control the quality of stormwater discharged from the MS4.
+Controls and activities in the SWMP shall identify areas of permitee jurisdiction.
 The SWMP shall include controls necessary to effectively prohibit the discharge of non-stormwater into the MS4 and reduce the discharge of pollutants from the MS4's to the Maximum Extent Practicable.

-Planned system maintenance and improvements include the following:
+PLANNED SYSTEM MAINTENANCE AND IMPROVEMENTS INCLUDE THE FOLLOWING:

-- 1. The collection system is inspected monthly and the manholes (3) and the weir (1) are inspected annually by the staff.
-During rainfall the staff clears the storm grates of debris and checks for blockages. - 2.
-Central Plumbing-W.S.
-Company is contracted to clean and inspect the pollution control box at Lot # 25 quarterly and the VAC-Tron is utilized annually. - 3.
-Miami-Dade County annual performs the historical monitoring and analysis of the Stormwater System in accordance with Resolution # 760 adopted May 23, 2017. - 4.
-As indicated in the NPDES MS4 permit, it is required that municipalities inspect a minimum of 10% of the total number of pipelines each year.
-The objective is for all pipes to be inspected at least once over two consecutive permit cycles (every 10 years). - 5.
-The collection system is cleaned and videoed at least every 7 years.
+1. The collection system is inspected monthly and the manholes (5) and the weir (1) are inspected annually by the staff.
+During rainfall the staff clears the storm grates of debris and checks for blockages.

+2. Central Plumbing-W.S.
+Company is contracted to clean and inspect the pollution control box at Lot # 25 quarterly and the VAC-Tron is utilized annually.

+3. Miami-Dade County annual performs the historical monitoring and analysis of the Stormwater System in accordance with Resolution # 760 adopted May 23, 2017.

+4. As indicated in the NPDES MS4 permit, it is required that municipalities inspect a minimum of 10% of the total number of pipelines each year.
+The objective is for all pipes to be inspected at least once over two consecutive permit cycles (every 10 years).

+5. The collection system is cleaned and videoed at least every 7 years.
 The system was inspected and videoed June 26, 27 and 28 and July 1, 3 and 5, 2013.
 Repairs were completed in FY 2014.
 Previous inspections and repairs were completed in 2006, 2010 and 2013.
-A planned inspection and repair is schedule for late 2019. - 6.
-Wednesday weekly street sweeping, is under contract with Star Cleaning USA, Inc. at a cost of \$ 280 per week is performed in accordance with the terms of the Letter Agreement dated October 11, 2005.
+An inspection and repairs were started in 2019.

+6. Wednesday weekly street sweeping, is under contract with Star Cleaning USA, Inc. at a cost of \$ 280 per week is performed in accordance with the terms of the Letter Agreement dated October 11, 2005.
 The street sweeping program helps remove debris from curbs and roadsides that would otherwise go into the storm drains and cause water pollution.
 It also keeps catch basins and storm drains clean and functional.

-- 6. All contractors hired to apply pesticides, herbicides and fertilizers are certified and licensed through the Florida Department of Agriculture and Consumer Services (FDACS) and the Green Industry BMP Program. - \ Power X - \ Signature Estate Preservation - 7.
-Our Standard Operating Procedures (SOP) were completed June 19, 2012 by our Engineer, CDM Smith, within year (June 21, 2011 June 21, 2012) per the National Pollution Discharge Elimination System (NPDES) Municipal Separate Storm Sewer (MS4) requirements of the Florida Department of Environmental Protection (FDEP) Permit No. FLS00000-003.
-The procedures were reviewed and additions made January, 2016. - 8.
-Management Fee charges to the General Fund include expenditures for the administrative services provided by the Village employees to the Stormwater Utility Fund.
+7. All contractors hired to apply pesticides, herbicides and fertilizers are certified and licensed through the Florida Department of Agriculture and Consumer Services (FDACS) and the Green Industry BMP Program.

+- Power X - Signature Estate Preservation

+8. Our Standard Operating Procedures (SOP) were completed June 19, 2012 by our Engineer, CDM Smith, within year (June 21, 2011 - June 21, 2012) per the National Pollution Discharge Elimination System (NPDES) Municipal Separate Storm Sewer (MS4) requirements of the Florida Department of Environmental Protection (FDEP) Permit No. FLS00000-003.
+The procedures were reviewed and additions made January, 2016.

+9. Management Fee charges to the General Fund include expenditures for the administrative services provided by the Village employees to the Stormwater Utility Fund.
 These services include the work required to meet the requirements of the NPDES.
 The services includes accounting and external audit, annual billing and collection, inspection, debris and litter patrol, grantsmanship, record keeping, building and code compliance, customer information service, training, engineering and inter-governmental relations and maintenance and repair to the system.

-PERMIT AND INTER-LOCAL AGREEMENT (CYCLE 3) Permit
+PERMIT AND INTER-LOCAL AGREEMENT (CYCLE 3)

+Permit

-1. The Municipal Separate Storm Sewer System (MS4s) (PERMIT) was issued December 17, 2017 and expires on December 20, 2022.
+The Municipal Separate Storm Sewer System (MS4s) (PERMIT) was issued December 17, 2017 and expires on December 20, 2022.
 DEP Permit Number FLS 000003-004.
 The Permit is to discharge stormwater from the (MS4's) located within the County.
 The Permit covers all areas located within the political boundary of the County.